 For Visiting Scholars

 Candidates must hold a Ph.D. or equivalent degree by the beginning of their stay.
-For the summer visitors, there is no requirement of lectures or conferences, as the majority of Notre Dame students are not on campus and our Institute’s events are minimal.
-Semester visitors are expected to offer one public lecture or serve on one panel discussion that the Institute would arrange.
-The Nanovic Institute requires a brief, final report from visitors describing what research they accomplished.
-Attribution in any publications result from the research is much appreciated.
+Semester visitors are expected to offer one public lecture or serve on one panel discussion arranged by the Institute.
+Summer applicants should note that the majority of Notre Dame students are not on campus and our Institute events are fewer.
+The Institute requires a brief, final report from visitors describing the visitor's accomplishments during the stay.
+Attribution in any publications resulting from the stay is much appreciated.

 Application materials should be attached as PDFs and should include: